 3.49 The Adur Local Plan includes a policy on green infrastructure which refers to the need for a supporting SPD and a Green Infrastructure Strategy.
 This will need to address links to adjoining areas such as Brighton and Hove, Worthing and the South Downs National Park Authority (involving joint work with these authorities).
 Adur District Council (and a number of other authorities) have been working with the South Downs National Park to produce the South Downs Green Infrastructure Framework.
 This framework aims to set out a roadmap for green infrastructure planning for the South Downs National Park and the wider region and is likely to be completed in 2016.
 The support of West Sussex County Council will also be needed as well as that of bodies such as Natural England and the Environment Agency.
-That part of Adur (east of the river) is also part of the Brighton Biosphere and Adur Council will be working in partnership with Brighton and Hove City Council on future enhancement projects.
-The City Council was involved in the Ecology and green Infrastructure study for Shoreham Harbour and will also be involved in the green corridor project and vegetated shingle habitat creation at Southwick and Portslade beaches.
+That part of Adur (east of the river) is also part of the Brighton Biosphere and Adur District Council will be working in partnership with Brighton and Hove City Council on future enhancement projects.
+The City Council was involved in the Ecology and Green Infrastructure study for Shoreham Harbour and will also be involved in the green corridor project and vegetated shingle habitat creation at Southwick and Portslade beaches.

-4. Conclusions
+4. Conclusions and Next Steps

 - 4.1 In line with the Localism Act and the NPPF, this Statement has aimed to demonstrate the extent of positive and diligent co-operation and engagement that has taken place and continues to take place with relevant bodies including LPAs on those spatial issues which impact on areas outside of Adur and/or involve joint working and support.
-The report has specifically focussed on outcomes of such engagement, particularly on the key issues for Adur Housing, Gypsies and Traveller needs, Employment, Minerals at Shoreham Harbour and Transport. - 4.2 On-going co-operation through existing governance structures as well as through regular meetings is taking place with many of the bodies and LPAs referred to in the Statement to address issues.
-The Statement has also indicated where future work is required to address unmet needs.
-Many of the Local Plans in the area are at advanced stages with some recently adopted (e.g. Crawley and Horsham) and some nearing adoption (e.g. Brighton and Hove and Lewes).
+The report has specifically focussed on outcomes of such engagement, particularly on the key issues for Adur Housing, Gypsies and Traveller needs, Employment, Minerals at Shoreham Harbour and Transport. - 4.2 The Duty to Co-operate is, of course, an ongoing process.
+Co-operation through existing governance structures as well as through regular meetings is taking place with many of the bodies and LPAs referred to in this Statement to address issues.
+This Statement has also indicated where future work is required to address unmet needs.
 Whilst a number of joint measures to help housing and employment delivery are on-going via the CWS&GB Strategic Planning Board and the Economic Board, longer term housing and employment needs can only be addressed via a full review of the LSS and by early local plan reviews.